 2.5.1 First winter at sea to maturity

 We considered three covariates hypothesized to impact marine survival, including the period from the end of the first summer at sea until individuals are vulnerable to terminal harvest when they mature and return to the Yukon River (Table 1, Figure 2).
 At the end of their first summer at sea, individuals leave the Bering Sea and migrate to the Gulf of Alaska and the Aleutian Islands where they feed and mature.
-We included the following covariates when estimating survival for the initial marine stage, Nt,s=m, including a stomach fullness index (SFI), temperature (CDD) experienced by Chum salmon during their first winter in the ocean as indexed by a representative location including the Eastern Aleutian Islands, and annual total Chum hatchery releases from Alaska, Japan, Korea and Russia.
-We included juvenile SFI to reflect the result of foraging conditions experienced by Chum salmon during the early marine portion of their life cycle just prior to their first winter at sea.
+We included the following covariates when estimating survival for the initial marine stage, Nt,s=m, including a stomach fullness index (SFI) estimated during juvenile salmon surveys, temperature (CDD) experienced by fall Chum salmon during their first winter in the ocean as indexed by a representative location including the Eastern Aleutian Islands, and annual total Chum salmon hatchery releases from Alaska, Japan, Korea and Russia.
+We included SFI to reflect foraging conditions experienced by juvenile Chum salmon during the early marine portion of their life cycle just prior to their first winter at sea.
 We hypothesized that a higher SFI would be positively associated with overwinter survival and ultimately the return abundance of adult Chum salmon.
-The SFI is estimated from stomach content data collected during the NBS juvenile survey.
-Stomach content data are collected from juvenile Chum salmon at each EBS/NBS survey station and recorded on a per station basis after a subsequent analysis.
+The SFI is estimated from stomach content data collected during the two Bering Sea juvenile salmon surveys.
+Stomach content data are collected from juvenile Chum salmon at each SEBS/NBS survey station and recorded on a per station basis after a subsequent analysis.
 Stomach fullness indexes the amount of prey weight relative to juvenile salmon weight (see Murphy et 2021 for more details on fullness calculations).
 To account for differences in the survey spatial coverage and timing and differences in the number of stomachs examined at each station, we used a generalized additive model to estimate an annual SFI.
 The model took the following form:

 logμi=α+Yi+ f1xi, yi+εi Eq.
 4.16